 In Colossians 3:16, St. Paul exhorts the faithful assembled in expectation of their Lord's return sing together.
 He says, "Let the word of Christ dwell in you richly, teaching and admonishing one another in all wisdom, singing psalms, hymns, and spiritual songs with gratitude in your hearts to God."
 Our relationship with God is one of love, and whether we sing loudly or softly, on pitch or out of tune, SING!
 St. Augustine very rightly says that, "it is natural for a lover to sing," "those who sing, pray twice."

 Music is part of the symbolic language of worship.
 Music too, can be a vehicle of God's revelation.
 It is a symbol of unity in a worship community between the people and their God and also among people themselves.
 Music can evoke a personal response from us as individuals and can enhance our own relationship with God.
 To be present at a liturgy, that is filled with music and singing can be an incredibly fulfilling experience.
 Music in the liturgy give us the opportunity to communicate with our Creator who has endowed us with the gifts of sound and silence.

 "The aim and final end of all music should be none other than the glory of God and the refreshment of the soul" - JSB

 "As a manifestation of the human spirit," said John Paul II in 1989, "music performs a function which is noble, unique, and irreplaceable.
 When it is truly beautiful and inspired, it speaks to us more than all the other arts of goodness, virtue, peace, of matters holy and divine.
 Not for nothing has it always been, and will it always be, and essential part of the liturgy."

-If you would like to join the choir, now is a great time!
-Please contact the parish office at 319-337-2856.
+If you would like to join the choir, please contact our Music Director Grant Lyons (info below) or the parish office at 319-337-2856.
+Thank you!